Republic of Austria vs Swiss Confederation

 Which country has an easier skilled-migration route, Republic of Austria or Swiss Confederation?+

-Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) is the dominant skilled route; Swiss Confederation’s B Permit — Third-Country National (Aufenthaltsbewilligung) is the dominant skilled route.
+Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) requires a salary of at least No fixed published floor; Swiss Confederation’s B Permit — Third-Country National (Aufenthaltsbewilligung) requires No fixed published floor.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.